emilsViksnins/Second_Project/README.md

 ## Launch procedure
 - Git clone this repository locally.
+- StudentsListApp folder contains all Back_end code on Intellj.
 - Verify that MySQL is running on the target system.
 - Create a database: pagination and table: user.
 (All provided in MySQL Dump file called pagination_user.sql) For testing purposes, the Dump file also contains test users and passwords to log into the application.